- Off Armageddon Reef

 On the mainland, the Church orders the various nations to build ships and weapons in preparation for the war against the Charisian Empire.
 This war will be a Holy War, or Jihad.
 This includes the nations Dohlar (who had previously been defeated by Charis), the Temple Lands, the Harchong Empire, and the Desnairian Empire.

 Merlin gradually increases the “inner circle” of people (especially the advisers to the Charisian Emperor and Empress) who know Safehold’s true origins and Merlin’s true nature, and as people are added, they get access to Owl and its surveillance equipment and data banks, and communicators to talk with each other, including across long distances.
+(Images from the surveillance devices are projected onto their contact lenses, and sound provided via earplugs.
+Merlin himself has inbuilt communication devices.)
 However, people are only added when it is agreed by the Brotherhood of Saint Zherneau, because of the danger of betrayal.
 This use of advanced technology often enables the inner circle to know about distant events long before everyone else around them, but they have to keep their knowledge secret.

 There is a priest in Manchyr, Father Tymahn Hahskans, who has always had Reformist tendencies, but had been warned against being critical of the Church leaders.
 Now that he is part of the Church of Charis, he feels free to preach on his true thoughts.
 People flock to his church to hear his sermons.
 But a member of the Inquisition kidnaps him and tortures him to death.
+(Such torture of heretics is called the “Punishment of Schueler”, and is authorised by the Book of Schueler in the Holy Writ.)
 Merlin receives the surveillance too late to rescue Hahskans, but he sends information to the Corisandian Guard about where the inquisitors are hidden, so the Guard can arrest them, eventually to be executed for their crimes.
 Contrary to the Inquisition’s expectations, the Corisandians generally have sympathy for the murdered priest.

 In Zion City, there is a secret group of Reformist vicars and other clergy, called the Circle, headed by Vicar Samyl Wylsynn, and assisted by his brother Hauwerd.
 The group has existed for many years, and hope to fight against the corruption of the rest of the vicarate and the Group of Four.
 But they realise that Zhaspar Clyntahn has found out about them, and will soon take action against them.
 Samyl Wylsynn tries to get as many as his members out of the Temple Lands as he can without raising suspicion.